Mike Gordon President of Business Operations

 Ron Storto Executive Television Producer

-Ron Storto enters his 13th season with the Wolves and 12th as the organization’s executive television producer.
+Ron Storto has spent the last 13 seasons with the Wolves, which includes 12 as the organization’s executive television producer.

 The River Forest native oversees the team’s television packages.
-The Wolves broadcast the majority of their regular-season games, including all 38 contests at Allstate Arena.
+The Wolves broadcast the majority of their regular-season games on CW50 and The U Too.

 Prior to joining the Wolves, Storto spent 12 years on Chicago White Sox and Chicago Blackhawks broadcasts as he worked his way up from graphics to executive producer.
 A graduate of Oak Park-River Forest High School and Columbia College in Chicago, Storto joined the industry with SportsVision in 1986 and stayed with the station during its transition to SportsChannel, Fox Sports Channel, Fox SportsNet and Comcast.